dudanogueira/rocket.connect/README.rst

 Support
 ------
-Come hangup with us at our telegram channel: https://t.me/RocketConnector
+Come hang out with us at our telegram channel: https://t.me/RocketConnector